1. 10 Extracurricular Activities to Include in a CV [Examples]

 6. Student life activities

 Student life activities include participation in clubs, societies, organisations, and student councils.
-Such extracurricular activities on your CV show you have a track record of getting involved, rolling up your sleeves, and going above and beyond.
+Such extracurricular activities written in your CV show you have a track record of getting involved, rolling up your sleeves, and going above and beyond.

 Moreover, participating in student activities fosters the development of various transferable skills, which are highly beneficial in the work environment.
 For example, leading group projects and organizing events hone abilities in project management, team coordination, and organizational proficiency, which are crucial in achieving organizational objectives.